-For more information on the Naugatuck Police Explorer Post, please visit their website at naugatuckpoliceexplorers.webs.com
+For more information on the Naugatuck Police Explorer Post, please contact our Youth Bureau at 203-720-2590.

 The Naugatuck Police Department is committed to the philosophy of promoting organizational strategies that support the use of partnerships and problem solving techniques, to address the immediate conditions that give rise to public safety issues in Naugatuck.

 The Naugatuck Police Department strives to enhance our community partnerships through the following programs and services: